di-wang/6300GroupProject/GroupProject/Docs/UseCaseModel.md

 ## 2 Use Case Descriptions

 ### Actor: Manager
-####Login
+####Select Mode
 * Requirements: The application allows manager to select manager mode.
 * Pre-conditions: Application is started.
 * Post-conditions: Manager mode is switched on.
 * Scenarios: Start the application.
-The manager select his/her user type as Manager and input the login credentials.
+The manager selects his/her user type as Manager and input the login credentials.
 The manager mode will be switched on and display a list of functions.

 #### Add Player
 * Requirements: The tournament manager uses the system to add players.